theatrus/akka-quartz/README.md

 Now Message() will be delivered to destinationActorRef every 5 seconds.

+For more information, please see the unit test or consult the JavaDoc/ScalaDoc.

 ## Observations ##

 Quartz really isn't that fantastic - a ton of cruft, non-sensical bugs, and "enterprise" anti-patterns.